JonathanZZhang/Databricks-News/README.md

 - Select a news and read it in 15s.
 - Click on an article and read the full article.

-## Installation / Setup instruction
-The application requires the following installations to operate:
-- pip
-- gunicorn
-- flask

 ## Technologies Used
 - python 3.8.8

 ## Project Setup Instructions
-1) Git clone the repository
+1. Git clone the repository
 ```
 $ git clone https://github.com/JonathanZZhang/Databricks-News.git
 ```